foldi/Girdle/README.md

 Girdle
 ======

 Horizontal scrollers that use force directed input.
+Check out the 'public' folder to see them in action.

 ======